Version: 2.0 | Date: 2 January 2020

 As a result, EU member state requirements for prior approval of international data transfers to HOK and its Other Covered Entities are waived.
 In cases of onward transfers of data, received pursuant to the EU-U.S. Privacy Shield, HOK is potentially liable under the GDPR.

 8.0 RETENTION OF PERSONAL INFORMATION

 9.0 CONFIDENTIALITY AND SECURITY

 The EU GDPR provides EU residents with certain rights discussed below.
 EU residents may contact HOK regarding any of these rights by email at firstname.lastname@example.org or by mail at HOK Group, Inc., 10 South Broadway, Suite 200, St. Louis, Missouri, USA, 63102; Attention: Corporate Compliance Officer.
-HOK will respond within a reasonable time period, in any event, within any time period specified by law.
-Persons exercising these rights will be required to submit a proof of identity.
-If you are an EU resident, you have the right to:
+HOK will respond within a reasonable time following receipt of a verified data subject request, in any event, within the time period specified by law.
+Persons exercising these rights will be required to submit a proof of identity and residency in the EU at the time the request is made.
+EU residents have the right to: